 For its follow-up to the Liberty SUV, Jeep has dusted off its storied Cherokee nameplate to create a thoroughly modern and radically-styled midsize crossover.
 While some purists likely won't approve of the polarizing look, the Cherokee nonetheless impresses with an industry-first nine-speed automatic, loads of safety features and three available four-wheel-drive systems.

-The Cherokee remains essentially unchanged for the new model year.
+The Cherokee receives new standard and optional features for the new model year.

 Two engines are available - a standard 2.4-liter four-cylinder engine that makes 184 horsepower and 171 lb-ft. of torque, and an optional 3.2-liter version of Chrysler's Pentastar V6 that's rated at 271 horsepower and 239 lb-ft. of torque.
 Both are paired with an efficient nine-speed gearbox that helps front-wheel-drive four- and six-cylinder models return 22/31 city/highway mpg and 19/28 mpg, respectively.
 The V6-powered Cherokee comes standard with a start/stop system.